Forgot password

 Screenshot via DreadXP

-In The Mortuary Assistant, you step into the shoes of an apprentice mortician working the night shift, preparing bodies for burial.
+In The Mortuary Assistant, you play an apprentice mortician working the night shift, preparing bodies for burial.
 But as you go about your tasks, things take a dark turn, and you find yourself dealing with supernatural occurrences like demonic possessions and malevolent spirits.
 The game does an excellent job of building tension through its slow pacing, where every body you handle could be hiding something terrifying beneath the surface.

 It's not just about the jump scares - though there are plenty - it's the feeling that something is always watching you, waiting for the right moment to strike.
 If you're into slow-burn horror with a paranormal twist, this game will deliver the chills you crave this Halloween.